Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 You get the idea.
 After all, it'd be quite ironic to wash down your expensive testosterone supplements with a plastic cup of unfiltered water, wouldn't it?

 As mentioned earlier, chronic cardio and heavy endurance workouts are definitely not a friend of optimizing testosterone.
-It has been shown in various studies that sedentary men who engage in regular physical activity instantly raise their testosterone levels and do it quite significantly.
-Too much endurance training has been shown to lower testosterone levels significantly.
-One interesting fact is that in endurance athletes, low T is an independent factor (possibly impairing testicular function) which is not even related to chronically elevated cortisol levels.
+It has been shown in various studies that sedentary men who engage in regular physical activity instantly raise their testosterone levels, and do it quite significantly.
+Too much endurance training has been shown to lower testosterone levels.
+One interesting fact is that in endurance athletes, low T is an independent factor (possibly impairing testicular function) which is not even related to chronically elevated cortisol levels.quickest way to lose weight

-But being physically inactive is also quite deleterious to your testosterone production, and avoidance of chronic cardio does not mean that you avoid low level, hunter-gatherer-gardener esque physical activity woven throughout your day.
-For example a 12-week period of increased physical activity in a group of obese men showed significant increase in testosterone levels independent of accompanied weight loss induced by a mild calorie deficit.
-This means that a basic low-level physical activity like walking is an independent testosterone boosting factor!
+But being physically inactive is also quite harmful to testosterone production, and avoidance of chronic cardio does not mean that you avoid low-level, hunter-gatherer-gardener-esque physical activity woven throughout your day.
+For example, a 12-week period of increased physical activity in a group of obese men showed a significant increase in testosterone levels independent of accompanied weight loss induced by a mild calorie deficit.
+This means that a basic low-level physical activity like walking is an independent testosterone-boosting factor!

-Hence, this is why you'll constantly find me sprinkling jumping jacks, burpees, kettlebell swings, pull-ups and plenty of time on my walking treadmill spread through the day – although you'll rarely find me “jogging” for long periods of time or hanging out on the elliptical trainer for anything other than a brief sprint.
-Even for my long Spartan races and triathlons, I primarily do short, high intensity training as reflected in programs I've written such as Tri-Ripped, Triathlon Dominator and Obstacle Dominator.
+Hence, this is why you'll constantly find jumping jacks, burpees, kettlebell swings, pull-ups, and treadmill walking spread throughout my day — although you'll rarely find me “jogging” for long periods of time or hanging out on the elliptical trainer for anything other than a brief sprint.

 Besides optimizing testosterone production for optimal actual hormone signaling, you also need to have a good amount of androgen receptors in your body.
 Intermittent fasting (AKA avoiding the standard, ho-hum broscience advice to suck down a maltodextrin and fructose shake after every workout and to eat plenty of steak before bed) is, in fact, one of the most researched ways to increase your androgen receptor density.

-Warning: If you are under a chronic stress and have super high cortisol levels all day long, a prolonged 16+ hour fast might not be your thing.
+Warning: If you are under chronic stress and have super high cortisol levels all day long, a prolonged 16+ hour fast might not be your thing.
 Also, please, please, please do not interpret intermittent fasting to be synonymous with calorie deprivation.
 It is not, and long-term calorie deprivation may, in fact, decrease testosterone levels.
-Intermittent fasting simply means that you compress all your calories into a shorter feeding windows – meaning you might perhaps eat 3000 calories between 10am and 7pm, rather than between 7am and 10pm.
+Intermittent fasting simply means that you compress all your calories into shorter feeding windows — meaning you might perhaps eat 3000 calories between 10:00 a.m. and 7:00 p.m., rather than between 7:00 a.m. and 10:00 p.m.
 Make sense?

 Mistake #4: Thinking You're Immune To EMF

-Cell phone users at 4+ hours per day have a 40% lower sperm count (btw, men with the highest sperm count enjoy a mortality rate 43% lower than men with the lowest counts”.
+Cell phone users at 4+ hours per day have a 40% lower sperm count (by the way, men with the highest sperm count enjoy a mortality rate 43% lower than men with the lowest counts.)”
 Exposing rats to the cell phone frequency of 900MHz for 2 hours a day for 45 days leads to a reduction in testosterone levels.
-Exposed rats had T levels of 176ng/dl – compared to the non-exposed rats levels averaging 505 ng/dl.
-In 2013 researchers founds links between cell phone use and erectile dysfunction.
+Exposed rats had T levels of 176ng/dl — compared to the non-exposed rats levels averaging 505 ng/dl.
+In 2013, researchers found links between cell phone use and erectile dysfunction.

 Nuff said.
 You get the idea.
 Freaking put down your phone, disable Wi-Fi and Bluetooth, and understand that every second spent around so-called “non-native EMF” is likely not doing you any favors in the sexual department.

-According to the eastern philosophy of Tao, men who regulate their ejaculation frequency and retain their semen will grow strong, have a clearer mind, maintain high levels of testosterone, sperm and semen—and therefore will have a stronger sexual appetite.
+According to the Eastern philosophy of Tao, men who regulate their ejaculation frequency and retain their semen will grow strong, have a clearer mind, maintain high levels of testosterone, sperm, and semen — and therefore will have a stronger sexual appetite.
 Tao teaches that ejaculation frequency should be regulated to permit a man’s body to rebuild the sexual energy between ejaculations before it is used up again.
-That’s doesn’t mean you can’t have sex.
-You’re just not suppose to orgasm every time you do.
+That doesn’t mean you can’t have sex.
+You’re just not supposed to orgasm every time you do.

 20s: all you want